Salatiga: Ronde Sekoteng Jago

 This dessert is one of the most popular dishes in Salatiga.
 Ronde sekoteng jago is made of 9 different ingredients which consist of ginger, sugar, ronde (sticky rice ball filled with crushed peanut), dried fruits, sagu delima (tapioca pearl), kolang-kaling (sugar palm fruit), and seaweed.
 That variety of ingredients makes ronde sekoteng jago a unique, delicious and popular choice.

-Warung Sate Sapi Suruh

-Sate Sapi Suruh is a popular street food vendor in Salatiga.
-Sate Sapi Suruh serves skewered beef grilled over a charcoal fire until tender.
-These satay are served with their specialty peanut sauce and lontong/ketupat (Rice wrapped banana leaf and steamed).

-Bakso Sari Roso ABC

-Bakso Sari Roso ABC is located on Jl.
-Jendral Sudirman 274, Salatiga.
-Its location is very strategic that even people from outside Salatiga can quite easily locate this place.
-A portion of Bakso Sari Roso ABC contains just several beef bakso but, despite its simplicity, the flavor it presents is loved by locals and visitors alike.

-Bakpao Luber

-Bakpao Luber is located at Jl.
-Sukowati No. 5, Kalicacing, Salatiga.
-Bakpao Luber is a Chinese steamed bun filled with various fillings.
-Bakpao luber offers lots of bakpao fillings, but most people choose chocolate and cheese as their favorite.
-The price of one bakpao is around Rp 10,000 – Rp 12,000.

-Singkong Keju D-9

-Singkong Keju D-9 is located at Jl.
-Argowiyoto No. 8A, Ledok, Salatiga.
-Singkong Keju D-9 is cassava that is seasoned using spices ans mixed with cheese with various flavour varieties, making it a great quality and delicious product that many people outside Salatiga come to buy Singkong Keju D-9.

 Tumpang Koyor

 Tumpang Koyor is an original food from Salatiga that is loved and enjoyed by locals.
 Tumpang Koyor is made from beef and brisket fat and cooked with various spices.
 Tumpang Koyor is a popular dish in Salatiga, therefore, you can easily find tumpang koyor anywhere in Salatiga.
 The price of one portion of tumpang koyor is around Rp 15,000 – Rp 35,000.

 Enting Enting Gepuk

 Enting enting gepuk is an original, and unique light food/snack from Salatiga.
 Enting Enting Gepuk featured peanuts as its main ingredient.
 Enting Enting Gepuk in its triangular prism shape, and wrapped in paper is a Salatiga specialty.
 The flavor of it is sweet, tasty, a little savory, with a crunchy and crumbly texture, and the distinctive taste of peanut is very dominant.